unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 ### Error handling

 Now that we have made a successful call let's deal with all possible errors that could happen during the resolution.
 For this purpose, we can create a function to place an error in our records div.
+We also added a boolean argument `cleanDom` to remove everything from the records div before we put an error if needed.

 #### Handle errors